bbauska/Coursera-Bootstrap/readme.md

 In this exercise, we learned about how we can use tables and cards for displaying content in our web page.

-Now that we have completed this exercise, it\'s a good time to do a git commit.
+Now that we have completed this exercise, it&apos;s a good time to do a git commit.

 <h4>Exercise (Instructions): Displaying Content: Tables and Cards</h4>